aerospike/aerospike-client-python/doc/client.rst

         :param str set: the set containing the value.
         :param str bin: the name of the bin containing the value.
         :param str value_type: the type of the value being indexed.
 See :ref:`aerospike_index_data_types`.
+        :param dict policy: a dictionary defined by :ref:`aerospike_info_policies`.
+Defaults to :py:obj:`None`.
         :param list ctx: a list of contexts to specify the location of a nested value in a collection data type.
 Defaults to :py:obj:`None`.
-        :param dict policy: a dictionary defined by :ref:`aerospike_info_policies`.
-Defaults to :py:obj:`None`.
+        :raises: a subclass of :exc:`~aerospike.exception.AerospikeError`.

     .. method:: index_list_create(ns, set, bin, index_datatype, name, policy: dict = None, ctx: list = None)